cloudonlanapps/cl_server_sdk_dart/README.md

 ## Known Limitations

-- **No automatic token refresh**: Token refresh must be implemented by the calling application
+- **In-memory token storage**: TokenStorage uses in-memory cache by default.
+Extend it to use `shared_preferences` or `flutter_secure_storage` for persistent storage in Flutter apps
 - **No built-in caching**: Response caching should be implemented at the application level
+- **JWT signature verification disabled**: Tokens are parsed but signatures are not verified (trusted tokens from server)
+- **Single user session**: SessionManager manages only one logged-in user at a time
-- **Integration tests deferred**: Full integration tests with running services are planned for Phase 2
+- **Integration tests deferred**: Full integration tests with running services are planned

 ## Code Quality